mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 ![](attachments/private-cloud-deploy/image18.png)

 The information shows here is labeled to help you.
-The indicators in the environment description are described in the next section, [Environments](#environments), below
+The indicators in the environment description are described in the next section, [Environments](#environments), below.

 There are three additional actions you can take while looking at the deployment package details: